 Show your support and help raise awareness by joining in 16 days of activism.

-- The United Nations will mark 16 days of activism around this issue, ending on December 10, Human Rights Day.
+- The United Nations is mark 16 days of activism now through December 10, Human Rights Day.
 In support of The International Day for the Elimination of Violence Against Women, individuals are encouraged to wear orange as a demonstration of a bright future, free from violence

 - Share photos, messages and videos showing how you orange your world at facebook.com/SayNO.UNiTE and twitter.com/SayNO_UNiTE using #orangetheworld.